 The World's #1 Source for All Things Tai Chi and Qigong!
 Teachers Directory, Medical Research, Learning Tips, DVDs ...
 Global Celebration!

 BE A HEALING PART OF HISTORY !!
-The last Saturday of April each year in 100s of cities, spanning over 80 nations, people come together ... to breathe together and provide a healing vision for our world.
+The last Saturday of April each year (at 10 am local time) in 100s of cities, spanning over 80 nations, people come together, to breathe together, providing a healing vision for our world.

 This DVD presenter is a best-selling Tai Chi author, and the 2009 Inductee to the Internal Arts Hall of Fame, He's been a Tai Chi source for The New York Times; Reader's Digest; The Wall Street Journal; & media worldwide.
 He's the Official Tai Chi Expert for famed naturopath, Dr. Andrew Weil's websites, and was commissioned by Prevention Magazine, to create their Tai Chi Tutorial.

 From the Official Sponsor of World Tai Chi & Qigong Day,

 SMARTaichi, with complete customer satisfaction for over 15 years!

 "Visionary!
 All you needed to know to change your life.
 If you get only one book on T'ai Chi, then this is the one.
 I have read it cover to cover seven times, and get something new from it each time." -- Dr. Michael Steward, Team USA Senior Coach, World Martial Arts Hall of Famer